wayneIBM/vpc-on-classic/about-resources.md

 * **loadbalancer**
 * **vpn**

-You could think of most of these types of resources as "children" of their VPC, because they acquire many of their authorization policies, which govern their usage, from their "parent" VPC (as shown in the summary table in the next section).
+Some VPC Infrastructure resources inherit their authorization policies, which govern their usage, from the parent VPC but others are managed separately.

-An exception is that the `loadbalancer` and `vpn` resource types maintain their own authorization policies.
-More detail about resource authorization for VPN and Load Balancer resources is given later in this document.
+Currently, the `instance`, `key`, `security-group`, `volume`, `loadbalancer` and `vpn` resource types maintain their own authorization policies.
+More detail about resource authorizations on these resources is given later in this document.
 {: note}

 ## Resource policies